Kong/docs.konghq.com/app/_includes/md/konnect/dev-portal-access.md

     Remember, the Dev Portal does not share credentials with your Konnect account.

-1. As as admin, return to Konnect and approve the new account:
+1. As an admin, return to Konnect and approve the account:

     1. From the left side menu, click **Connections**.
 This opens the Requests page and the Developers tab, which displays the pending developer request.